Minimal genome: Number of essential genes

 The number of essential genes were collected from the Database of Essential Genes (DEG), except for B. subtilis, where the data comes from Genome News Network The organisms listed in this table have been systematically tested for essential genes.

-For more information about minimal genome Please refer also to section 'Other Genera' at 'Mycoplasma laboratorium'.
+Minimal genome projects

+The following table contains a list of minimal genome projects, finding the number of essential genes for various organisms, (including the various techniques used).